 Where To Buy San Antonio Native Plants

-This post is for those of you that live in the San Antonio or South Texas area (like me!).
+Do you live in the San Antonio area?
 I am giving you my best tips on where to find native plants to purchase for your home garden (or in some cases, get for free) to save you time and searching.
-For those of you that don’t live in San Antonio, I recommend checking out my tips for finding native plants near you.
-But first let’s start with what exactly are native plants?

 Where to Purchase Native Plants of San Antonio

-Before I started becoming a native plant junkie, I bought most of the plants for my yard at my local Lowes and HEB.
+Before I started becoming a native plant enthusiast, I bought most of my plants at my local Lowes.
 Why?
 Because it was convenient.
-However, these big box retailers have not yet embraced the importance of native plants for our environment.
-Unfortunately, mostly what you will find at these stores are plants imported from other continents like Asia and Africa.
+Unfortunately, these big box stores carry very few Texas native plants.
+Most of their inventory are plants imported from other continents like Asia and Africa, and including some invasive plants that you want to avoid.

 1. San Antonio Native Plant Nurseries

-There are a handful of local nurseries that sell a variety of native plants.
-Make these your new favorite place to shop!
-Both Rainbow Gardens and Milberger’s are partners in the SAWS Watersaver Rewards and Lawn Rebate programs (see below for details).
+There are a handful of local nurseries that have a great selection of Texas native plants.
+Make these your new favorite place to shop.

 Rainbow Gardens

-I’ve found that Rainbow Gardens has the best selection of native plants in San Antonio.
-They have two locations – one on Thousand Oaks Blvd. and one in Bandera.
-Rainbow Gardens has their native plants arranged along their main walkway, making them front and center.
-They also have helpful signage to help you identify native plants.
+I’ve found that Rainbow Gardens has the great selection of native plants along with non-native adaptive plants in San Antonio.
+They have two locations – one on Thousand Oaks Blvd. and one in Bandera Road.

-2. Native Plant Society of San Antonio Plant Sales
+Native Plant Society of Texas San Antonio free native plants

 3. San Antonio Botanical Garden

 I love the San Antonio Botanical Garden.
 It is well worth the annual membership.
-They typically have a variety of native plants for sale right outside of their gift shop.
+They typically have a variety of native plants (along with some non-native plants) for sale right outside of their gift shop.
 If you’re a member, you get 10% off.

 How Can You Get Free Native Plants in San Antonio?